chembl/compound_target_pairs_dataset/docs/source/columns_docs.rst

 .. [#] There have been changes to the max_phase field in ChEMBL with `version 32`_.
    C0_DT groups together all compounds with a max_phase not between 1 and 4.
-See `Maximum Phase in ChEMBL`_
+See `MAX_PHASE in ChEMBL`_

-Maximum Phase in ChEMBL
+MAX_PHASE in ChEMBL
 -----------------------
 Before ChEMBL 32, compounds with a max_phase not between 1 and 4 were assigned a max_phase of 0.